Weaker FTSE 100 gets support from ABF and AstraZeneca

 By Tricia Wright

-LONDON, April 23 (Reuters) - U.S. expansion plans for Associated British Foods and expectations of consolidation in the drugs sector kept Britain’s top share index near a two-week high on Wednesday.
+LONDON, April 23 (Reuters) - Strength in Associated British Foods on U.S. growth prospects and in drugmakers on expectations of sector consolidation kept Britain’s top share index near a two-week high on Wednesday.

-Clothing and food conglomerate AB Foods surged 8.8 percent, its best one-day percentage gain for 14 years, after saying its fast-growing clothing chain Primark is to set up in the United States, while posting higher interim profits.
+Clothing and food conglomerate AB Foods surged 9.1 percent, its best one-day percentage gain for 14 years, after saying its fast-growing clothing chain Primark is to set up in the United States.

-Panmure Gordon lifted its rating on AB Foods to “buy” from “hold”.
+Panmure Gordon, in response, lifted its rating on AB Foods to “buy” from “hold”.

-Persistent bid speculation lifted AstraZeneca by 2.1 percent, and together ABF and AstraZeneca added most points to the FTSE 100, in solid trading volumes, at around twice their 90-day daily averages.
+Persistent bid speculation lifted AstraZeneca by 1.9 percent, and together ABF and AstraZeneca added most points to the FTSE 100, in solid trading volumes, at around 1-1/3 and 1-1/2 times their 90-day daily averages, respectively.

 “Associated British Foods have come out with a strong set of numbers, while with AstraZeneca, the bid speculation is the key headline that’s still in the background,” London-based Prime Wealth Group senior trader Dafydd Davies said.